Logo

 Mechanical Reasoning

 This is essential when hiring for mechanical work.
-Tests that measure mechanical reasoning focus typically on understanding mechanical principles, assembly, manual dexterity, and perceptual skills.
+Tests that measure mechanical reasoning focus on understanding mechanical principles, assembly, manual dexterity, and perceptual skills.

 Spatial Relations